 We are mindful that children are kept safe from terrorist and extremist material when accessing the internet in schools.
-All schools in the County have Smoothwall filtering and monitoring systems in place for this and other potentially risky content.
-It is wise for a Designated Safeguarding Lead to review these records regularly to see whether it links up with other safeguarding concerns about particular individuals.
-Online safety is continually emphasised in line with Annex D of Keeping Children Safe in Education, September 2022 and DfE 'Teaching Online Safety in Schools', June 2019.
+All maintained schools in the County have Smoothwall filtering and monitoring systems in place for this and other potentially risky content.
+Our named member of SLT who is a Designated/Deputy Safeguarding Lead will review these records regularly to see whether it links up with other safeguarding concerns about particular individuals.
+Online safety is continually emphasised in line with Annex D of Keeping Children Safe in Education, September 2023 and DfE 'Teaching Online Safety in Schools', September 2024.
+Teaching online safety in schools - GOV.UK (www.gov.uk).